What is chronic myeloid leukaemia (CML)?

 Relapse means the leukaemia cells have come back after a time in remission (where there are no signs of leukaemia cells).
 In CML, this is usually found using the PCR test.

-Treatment of chronic myeloid leukaemia (CML)
+Treatment for chronic myeloid leukaemia (CML)

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

-• Tyrosine kinase inhibitors (TKIs)
+• Tyrosine Kinase Inhibitors (TKIs)

 The main treatment for CML is with drugs called tyrosine kinase inhibitors (TKIs).